dinphil/code-weekend/Markdown/index.md

 _routes:_ Contains the routing files.
 The routing files tell your app what to do and where to go when deliniated functions are performed.
 For example, a routing file can tell the application when to render the different web pages, and how to send your name from one web page to the next.

 _views:_ Contains files that are actually rendered.
-This folder contains EJS, or Embedded JavaScript, files.
+This folder contains HJS, or Hogan.js, files.
 HJS is essentially HTML, but with a few extra features that make it easier to use.

+###Running a Node app

+To run on Mac/Linux, bring up a normal terminal window.
+On Windows, search your computer for the Node.js Command Prompt application, and open it (it should look very similar to the normal command prompt).

+Enter the folder the contains your Node app with simple terminal commands like "cd".
+Once there, type "node" and hit enter.
+If you see a blank line that starts with ">", Node is installed properly and you're ready to go.
+If not, go back to the installation instructions and reinstall.

+To run a Node app, type "node app.js" into the terminal from the folder that contains app.js.

+To see the app working, pull up an Internet browser.
+In the address bar, enter "localhost:3000".
+If all goes well, you should be able to see your app!

 Intro to APIs <a id="api-section"></a>
 =============